-Numerous companies have taken on Sean’s services on workshops in business development, entrepreneurship and startups and he has produced returns of over a thousand fold.
+Numerous companies have taken on Sean’s services in workshops in business development, entrepreneurship, and startups and he has produced returns of over a thousandfold.

 If you want me to do The Truth About Employee Engagement Workshop for your organization, here’s how the process goes: